The tech world is arguably the most competitive it has ever been.

 Having L1 and L2 cache memory within a processor speeds up the process of collecting data from the computer's RAM.

 Having a multi-core processor improves the performance of a computer and reduces power consumption.
-With improved performance, a multi-core processor can easily and effectively process a number of tasks at the same time.
+With improved performance, a multi-core processor can easily and effectively process several tasks at the same time.

 The majority of mainstream personal laptops and computers come with either a dual-core or quad-core processor.